Syntribos: The Crushing Spirit of Greek Mythology

 Syntribos was believed to be a destructive force, specializing in causing accidents, collapses, and crushing disasters.
 Alongside his companions—the spirits Asbetos (the incendiary) and Sabaros (the destroyer)—he was feared for his ability to bring sudden ruin.
 Ancient Greeks invoked his name when explaining unexpected structural failures, shipwrecks, or cave-ins, attributing such calamities to his unseen hand.

-Unlike major Olympian gods, Syntribos was not worshipped but rather dreaded as an embodiment of chaos.
+Unlike major Olympian gods, Syntribos was not worshiped but rather dreaded as an embodiment of chaos.
 His influence was thought to lurk in unstable buildings, precarious cliffs, and storm-tossed seas, waiting to strike without warning.

 Mythological Significance